Student Loan Debt

 How to Apply

-ICR limits student loan payments to 20% of discretionary income or the amount paid with a fixed 12-year plan, whichever is less.
-Once borrowers have made on time payments for 25 years, the remaining loan is forgiven.
+ICR limits payments to 20% of discretionary income or what you’d pay on a fixed 12-year plan, whichever is less.
+After 25 years of payments, the remaining loan balance may be forgiven.

 Eligible Loans